 What do my test results mean?

 Test results may vary depending on your age, gender, health history, and other things.
 Your test results may be different depending on the lab used.
 They may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 A normal test result means no Trichomonas parasites have been found, and the pH of the vagina will be 4.5 or less.
 Visible parasites under the microscope or parasites that grow in a culture dish mean you have a trichomoniasis infection.
 Also during trichomoniasis, the pH of vaginal discharge may be greater than 5.

 How is this test done?

-In women, this test is done with a sample of vaginal discharge.
+In females, this test is done with a sample of vaginal discharge.
 To collect the sample, your healthcare provider may place a speculum in your vagina to look at the vagina and cervix.

-In men, the healthcare provider may need to swab the inside of the urethra and collect a urine sample.
+In males, the healthcare provider may need to swab the inside of the urethra and collect a urine sample.

 What might affect my test results?

 How do I get ready for this test?

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.